drewmard/ukb_vqtl/README.md

 # Leveraging phenotypic variability to identify genetic interactions in human phenotypes

+## Information about the repository

-This repository contains all code to conduct the analyses present in the manuscript, "Leveraging phenotypic variability to identify genetic interactions in human phenotypes".
+This repository contains all computer code to conduct the analyses present in the manuscript, "Leveraging phenotypic variability to identify genetic interactions in human phenotypes".
 This research describes a statistical framework to find SNPs associated with the means and variances of a quantitative phenotype, and then using these SNPs to discover gene-environment interactions.
 We applied these methods to study the genetic basis of body mass index levels and diabetes risk.

 All scripts are written in the R or Bash programming languages.
 The analysis was performed on a linux system.
 Plots were created on a macOS Catalina system.